osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 Step 4 – provide data values to the container and send them in OMF Data message
 -------------------------------------------------------------------------------

-Finally, you assemble data values for the created container and send it to PI Server.
+Finally, you assemble data values for the created container and send it to the PI System.

 **Headers**